 Child Welfare, Health Systems, and Social Justice in Jamaica | Faculty-led Program

 Students should be up to date on their immunizations.
 The Zika virus is a risk in Jamaica so students should bring and wear insect repellent.
 We will also be traveling in a bus on winding roads so motion sickness is a possibility.
-Kingston Jamaica is also a very urban area and is comparable to Los Angeles- students will always be in a group when in Jamaica.
+Kingston, Jamaica is also a very urban area and is comparable to Los Angeles- students will always be in a group when in Jamaica.
 There will not be much walking throughout the program, but it is a tropical island so will be sunny and warm.
+Many locations do not have air conditioning.
 Students need to stay hydrated and bring sun protectant.

 Jamaica: Kingston and Treasure Beach